M E 102 - Engineering Design Graphics

 M E 515 - Intermediate Heat Transfer

 In-depth treatment of the three modes of heat transfer; design applications.
 Development of analytical and specific numerical skills needed for solving design problems involving heat transfer.
-Prerequisite: ME 415.
+Prerequisite: ME 415; or graduate standing.

 M E 520 - Gas Dynamics

 One dimensional flow: wave and shock motion in subsonic and supersonic flow; flow with heat transfer and friction; viscosity effects; similarity.
 Introduction to multidimensional flow.
-Prerequisite: ME 308.
+Prerequisite: ME 308; or graduate standing.

 M E 521 - Intermediate Fluid Mechanics

 Analysis of statics and dynamics of non-viscous and viscous fluids.
 Derivation of differential equations of motion.
 Potential flow; vortex motion; creeping motion; introduction to boundary layer theory; turbulence.
-Prerequisite: MTH 224; ME 308.
+Prerequisite: MTH 224 and ME 308; or graduate standing.

 M E 533 - Propulsion Systems

 Gas turbine analysis; stationary power plants; turboprop, turbojet, and ramjet engines; rocket propulsion; application of thermodynamics.
-Prerequisite: ME 308.
+Prerequisite: ME 308; or graduate standing.

 M E 534 - Environmental Engineering-Air Conditioning